 Field-hunting tip

-Look in skarn deposits country — that is the host setting where kamaishilite typically forms.
+Look in skarn deposits country, the host setting where kamaishilite typically forms.
 If you start seeing calcite, garnet, vesuvianite in float, you are in the right ground.
 Field specimens usually show a rarely found in euhedral crystals, typically massive or as granular aggregates in skarn deposits habit, so train your eye for that shape before scanning the outcrop.